-The conjoint experiment described in PART III was fielded in Norway during the fall of 2018 through the 13th wave of Norwegian Citizen Panel (NCP).
-The NCP is a research-purpose internet panel with over 6000 active participants.
+The experiment for Study II was fielded in Norway during the spring and fall of 2017 during the 9th and 10th waves of Norwegian Citizen Panel.
+This is a research-purpose internet panel with over 6000 active participants.
 It is based on a probability sample of the general Norwegian population above the age of 18 drawn from the Norwegian National Registry.
 The survey is based on a online questionnaire with postal recruitment.
 Panel members complete a questionnaire three times a year of 15 minutes each.
-The NCP is a core component of The Digital Social Science Core Facilities (DIGSSCORE), and was established in 2013 as a collaboration between several departments at the Faculty of Social Sciences at the University of Bergen and NORCE – Norwegian Research Centre.
+The survey panel is a core component of The Digital Social Science Core Facilities (DIGSSCORE), and was established in 2013 as a collaboration between several departments at the Faculty of Social Sciences at the University of Bergen and NORCE – Norwegian Research Centre.
 We refer to the documentation report for further details on technical aspects of the survey, panel recruitment, response rates of the 13th wave, and representativeness.
-For details about the data collected in this project and the NCP at large, we refer to the codebook for the Waves 1-13.
+For details about the data collected in this project and the survey panel at large, we refer to the codebook for the Waves 1-13.